 - co-infection with hepatitis B virus and/or HIV, and

 Hepatitis C symptoms

 During the initial (acute) phase of infection a small number of people may experience flu-like symptoms.
-However, most people do not experience any symptoms for the first 10 years or more after their initial infection, which may go unnoticed.
+However, most people do not experience any symptoms for the first 10 years or more (if at all) after their initial infection, which may go unnoticed.